artificiallama/OCT_image_classification/README.md

 <br>

 The following figure shows the sensitivity of the accuracy to the number of neurons.
 For the configuration with 8 and 16 neurons there are too few neurons for the model to fit to the observations.
 Hence the accuracy is too low.
 The model does not have enough capacity (i.e. flexibility)  to fit the data.
 The low number of neurons result in an underfit model.
 The high bias leads to a low accuracy (0.5).
 The other extreme is realized with N = 128.
 The training accuracy is close to 1 while the validation accuracy is ~ 0.88.
 The gap of ~0.12 between the training and validation accuracy quantifies the overfitting.
 Therefore the optimal value of N is between 16 and 128.
 Decreasing the number of neurons to 32 gives a best result in that the overfitting decreases.
 This is quantified by the decrease in gap between the training and validation accuracy.
 The training accuracy is 0.92 and validation accuracy is 0.88.
 Consquently N = 32 is the best choice for this problem.
 The overfitting is not eliminated completely with N = 32.
 Decreasing N from 128 to 32 decreases the variance of the model.
+The experiments that follow use N = 32.

 <p align="center">
 <img width="500" height="300" src="images/number_neurons_5.png">